Books I Didn't Finish

 The Roots of the Olive Tree by Courtney Miller Santo

 Great cover and title, and good reviews, but I was so bored I just couldn't keep going.
-I was hoping for a story about olive growing and was hoping to learn something about it, but in this book the olive groves are only the wallpaper in front of which the story plays out.
+I was hoping for a story about olive growing so I could learn something about it, but in this book the olive groves are only the wallpaper in front of which the story plays out.
 There was nothing in the writing that made me want to keep going, I never got interested in the characters and the story didn't seem to be going anywhere.
 And that was halfway through the book, so it was time to move on.

 2012